Back to articles

 Alcoholic beverages

 Alcoholic beverages are famous worldwide and are being produced in different societies.
 It is mainly based on the conversion of sugar to alcohol by yeasts.
 The primary organism involved in the fermentation of alcohol is yeasts, and the raw material used in most distilled liquors are honey, sugarcane, palm sap, beetroot, maize, or corn.
-The yeasts used in mainly brewing belong to Saccharomyces cerevisiae, with each strain having its characteristics, while some yeasts belong to Saccharomyces ellipsoids.
+The main brewing and wine yeast is Saccharomyces cerevisiae, with different strains giving different products.

 Wine